Bee-Lab/BeelabRecaptcha2Bundle/Resources/doc/index.md

 ```

 As you can see, you can pass an array of validation groups to `Recaptcha2` constraint.
+For example, if you use it with registration in FOSUserBundle, you should use the
+"Registration" group.

 In your template (likely in your main layout file), include a line like the following: